apache/doris-kafka-connector/docs/en/Doris-Connector-JMX.md

 under the License.
 -->

-# Monitor Doris Kafka Connector using Java Management Extensions (JMX)
+# Monitor VeloDB Kafka Connector using Java Management Extensions (JMX)
-This article describes how to monitor the Doris Kafka Connector using Java Management Extensions (JMX).
+This article describes how to monitor the VeloDB Kafka Connector using Java Management Extensions (JMX).

-Kafka Connect provides some default JMX Metrics, and Doris Kafka Connector also extends these Metrics to obtain more monitoring indicators.
+Kafka Connect provides some default JMX Metrics, and VeloDB Kafka Connector also extends these Metrics to obtain more monitoring indicators.
 You can also import these indicators into third-party monitoring tools, including (Prometheus, Grafana).